 How the programme works

 Children aged 9-12 years old attend a weekly session online or in one of our pirate-themed learning centres in Hackney and Haringey.
 Our qualified teachers led a two hour session.
-They are joined by a community of volunteers who support reading practice as well as support the children to write stories that are published in exciting real-life publications like books, films and apps.
+They’re joined by a community of volunteers who support reading practice as well as support the children to write stories that are published in exciting real-life publications like books, films and apps.

 Our programme is devised and led by teachers, informed by our experience and the evidence about what works.
-Below is the evidence behind the key activities that believe drive our impact.

 [EEF, 2016 Teacher Toolkit “One-to-one” and “Small group tuition”]